Yasmin Alibhai-Brown: Career and views

 A journalist on the New Statesman magazine in the early 1980s, Alibhai-Brown contributes a weekly column to The Independent.
 She has also written for The Guardian, The Observer, The New York Times, Time magazine, Newsweek, and the Daily Mail, and has appeared on the current affairs TV shows Dateline London and The Wright Stuff.
 Alibhai-Brown has won awards for her journalism, including Media Personality of the Year in 2000 (awarded by the Ethnic Multicultural Media Academy (EMMA)), the George Orwell Prize for Political Journalism in 2002, and the EMMA Award for Journalism in 2004.

 Alibhai-Brown was a research fellow at the Institute for Public Policy Research (IPPR), a think tank associated with New Labour, from 1996 to 2001.
 She ended her connection with the Labour Party over the 2003 war in Iraq and other issues, and supported the Liberal Democrats in the 2005 and 2010 general elections.
 She is senior research associate at the Foreign Policy Centre, an honorary fellow at Liverpool John Moores University, and honorary visiting professor at Cardiff and Lincoln Universities.

 In the New Year Honours 2001, Alibhai-Brown was appointed a Member of the Order of the British Empire (MBE) "for services to journalism".
 In 2003, Benjamin Zephaniah's public refusal of an OBE inspired her to return the award.
 She wrote that her decision had been made partly in a growing spirit of republicanism and partly in protest at the Labour government, particularly its conduct of the war in Iraq, and she has since criticised the British honours system as "beyond repair".

+In 2005, she performed her autobiographical one-woman show Tales of an Extravagant Stranger at the Soho Theatre, under the auspices of the Royal Shakespeare Company.
+In 2006, the charity British Muslims for Secular Democracy was formed.
+The writer Imran Ahmad, who was another early committee member, cites Alibhai-Brown as the organisation's founder.